SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 ### Element file

 Any supported files that accompany the element manifest are element files.
-For example, the list instance schema is an element manifest that is associated with a list instance that is defined in an element manifest.
+For example, the list instance schema is an element file that is associated with a list instance that is defined in an element manifest.

 Following is an example of a custom list instance schema: